azuline/rose/docs/METADATA_TOOLS.md

 If your pattern actually starts with `^` or ends with `$`, you can escape them with backslashes.
 For example, the pattern `\^.\$` matches the value `=^.$=`.

+The flags allow you to configure the matching logic.
+The only available flag is `i`, which enables case-insensitive matching.

 ### Actions

-Actions are a tuple of `(tags, pattern, kind, *kind_specific_args)`.
+Actions are a tuple of `(tags, pattern, flags, kind, *kind_specific_args)`.

-`tags` and `pattern` determine which tags and values to modify on the matched track.
-These may differ from the `tags` and `pattern` in the matcher.
-For example, you _can_ match tracks on `label:^SUNSEASKY$`, and action on the `genre` tag.
+`tags`, `pattern`, and `flags` determine which tags and values to modify on the matched track, and have essentially the same semantics as the matcher.
+These values may differ from the `tags` and `pattern` in the matcher.
+For example, you can match tracks on `label:^SUNSEASKY$`, and modify their `genre` tags.

-But by default, `tags` is set to `matched`, which means "action on the tags of the matcher."
-And by default, `pattern` is set to the `pattern` of the matcher, which restricts the modified tags to those matched by the matcher.
+By default, `tags` is set to `matched`, which means "action on the tags of the matcher."
+And by default, `pattern` and `flags` are set to the `pattern` and `flags` of the matcher, which restricts the modified tags to those matched by the matcher.
 However, `pattern` does not default to the matcher's pattern if `tags != matched`.
 In those cases, `pattern` defaults to null, which matches all values.

 `kind` determines which action is taken on the matched tags.
 There are five kinds of actions, each of which has _kind-specific args_: